ltdrdata/ComfyUI-Manager/docs/en/cm-cli.md

     * `fix`: Attempts to fix dependencies for the specified custom nodes.

 ### 4. Snapshot Management
-* `python cm-cli.py save-snapshot`: Saves the current snapshot.
+* `python cm-cli.py save-snapshot [--output <snapshot .json/.yaml>]`: Saves the current snapshot.
+  * With `--output`, you can save a file in .yaml format to any specified path.
-* `python cm-cli.py restore-snapshot <snapshot>`: Restores to the specified snapshot.
+* `python cm-cli.py restore-snapshot <snapshot .json/.yaml>`: Restores to the specified snapshot.
-  * If a file exists at the snapshot path, it loads that snapshot.
+  * If a file exists at the snapshot path, that snapshot is loaded.
-  * If no file exists at the snapshot path, it implicitly assumes the snapshot is located in ComfyUI-Manager/snapshots.
+  * If no file exists at the snapshot path, it is implicitly assumed to be in ComfyUI-Manager/snapshots.

 ### 5. CLI Only Mode